Guide to Nursing Homes: Understanding Care, Costs, and Options

 Check Inspections

-Checking inspection reports is an important step in evaluating the quality and safety of a nursing home.
+Checking inspection reports is an essential step in evaluating nursing homes to ensure compliance with health and safety standards.

-- 2Search for the specific nursing home by name or location.
+- 2Enter the nursing home's name or location.

 Source: CMS Care Compare